webgriffe/amp-csv/README.md

 This library implements an Amp's [Iterator](https://amphp.org/amp/iterators/) which allows to iterate over CSV rows one at a time.
 Potentially it can parse very large CSV files because only small chunks are kept in memory.
-See the following example, given this CSV:
+See the following example, given this CSV file (`path/to/file.csv`):

 ```csv
 Name,Description,Price,Stock